samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v4.1
+- Improved the Vanilla installation
+- Added the ability to download the latest snapshot in the vanilla installer
 ### v4.0
 - Updated the JRE of the spigot compiler
 - Improved the Spigot installation